C04.0 Conflict of Interest and Commitment Policy

 1. Any Employee who disagrees with their Conflict determination or their proposed Management Plan may submit an appeal, in writing, to the Individual Conflict of Interest and Commitment Committee (the “ICIC Committee”).
 In addition, the Employee’s Supervisor(s), Office of Compliance and Ethics, or the Office of Sponsored Research Services may also appeal the Conflict determination or proposed Management Plan to the ICIC Committee.

+a.
 The Individual Conflict of Interest and Commitment Committee

 The committee shall be comprised of:

-• one (1) representative from the Office of the Provost
+• One (1) representative from the Office of the Provost

-• one (1) representative from the office of a dean or department chair selected by the provost
+• One (1) representative from the office of a dean or department chair selected by the Provost

-• one (1) representative from the Office of the Vice President for Finance and Administration
+• One (1) representative from the Office of the Vice President for Finance and Administration

-• two (2) representatives from the Office of the Vice President for Research
+• Two (2) representatives from the Office of the Vice President for Research

-2. Final Determinations of Conflicts and Management Plans
+b.
+Final Determinations of Conflicts and Management Plans

-3. Appropriate Use of University Proprietary Information and Resources
+VII.
+Appropriate Use of University Proprietary Information and Resources

 University resources are to be used only in the interest of the university.
-Unauthorized use of confidential, privileged, or proprietary information obtained in connection with an Employee’s position or University Responsibilities, or use of such information for an Employee’s personal benefit or Outside Activities is prohibited.
+Unauthorized use of confidential, privileged, or proprietary information obtained in connection with an Employee’s position or University Responsibilities, or use of such information for an Employee’s personal benefit or Outside Activities, is prohibited.

 Employees may not use university resources (except for incidental use), including facilities, personnel, equipment, as part of their Outside Activities, or for any other non-university purposes.

-4. Gifts
+VIII.
+Gifts

-Favors or gifts of any value should be recognized for their potential influence on the objectivity or judgment with respect to the provider and the recipient of the favor or gift.
+Favors or gifts of any value should be recognized for their potential influence on the objectivity or judgement with respect to the provider and the recipient of the favor or gift.
 As a result, Employees are prohibited from soliciting gifts of any value.
 Nor may Employees accept Gifts of cash or cash equivalents (e.g., gift cards).

 Unless otherwise stated in this policy, Employees may accept gifts, entertainment, meals, or travel (collectively “Gifts”) from a vendor, bidder, contractor, subcontractor or anyone doing business with the university (collectively “Vendor”), provided that: (1) the total value of the Gifts does not exceed $150 in any 12-month period (“Nominal Value”), and (2) the Vendor is not in the process of bidding, in a waiting period for a contract or contract renewal, or in on-going negotiations with RIT for any goods or services.
-Contact Procurement Services Office to confirm the status of any Vendor.
+Contact the Procurement Services Office to confirm the status of any Vendor.
 Prior to accepting any gift(s) over Nominal Value, Employees must disclose the offer of the gift(s) and obtain written approval from their Supervisor.

-This policy is not intended to prohibit reasonable business practices, such as meetings over meals, corporate items given to participants in meetings and conferences, or token hosting gifts, as long as they promote the university’s legitimate business interests and does not influence or appear to influence an Employee’s decision-making, or duties to the university.
-Accordingly, Employees may accept the following Gifts of greater than Nominal Value:
+This policy is not intended to prohibit reasonable business practices, such as meetings over meals, corporate items given to participants in meetings and conferences, or hosting gifts, as long as they promote the university’s legitimate business interests and do not influence or appear to influence an Employee’s decision-making or duties to the university.

-2. Gifts from a potential contributor or donor to RIT when development activities are part of the Employee’s University Responsibilities;
+2. Gifts from a potential contributor or donor to RIT when development activities are part of the employee’s University Responsibilities;

 3. Gifts to academic, professional, or social events where the Employee is representing the university’s interest;